I’m a big fan of Masterclass.com, and would be a customer if I had the time commitment.

 - Get to a true “that’s right”, which confirms that you are now aware of their perspective and they trust you.
 You have broken their “pattern” and now you can lead the discussion instead of “reacting” or just responding.

-- Once you see the green signal, TAKE CHARGE!
-You’re now in control of the conversation and can get going with the pitch you have to influence their thinking or change their behavior, or to ask for whatever further information you are looking for.
+- Once you see the green signal, you can TAKE CHARGE.
+You’re now in control of the conversation and can get going with the pitch you have to influence their thinking or change their behavior.

-- Convince them that in case of a “no deal”, they have something concrete/sure to lose.
+- Play on loss aversion.
+Convince them that in case of a “no-deal”, they miss out on the benefits they’ve already talked about.
 People are more averse to loss than they are enticed by gain (given they have enough information).

 Chris Voss’ ted talk: https://www.youtube.com/watch?v=MjhDkNmtjy0